-B 200: Cell Biology (S) Instructor: Prof. Crosby
+B 200: Cell Biology (S)

-An introduction to the structure and function of procaryotic and eucaryotic cells, with emphasis placed on the eucaryotic cell.
-Topics considered include cells and cell growth, molecular constituents of cells, cell metabolism, tools and methods of cell biology, structure and function of major cell organelles, and special cell functions.
+An introduction to the structure and function of the cell.
+Emphasis is placed in the structure and function of the organelles of the eucaryotic cell.
+Other topics included are cell growth, molecular constituents of cells, cell metabolism, tools and methods of cell biology, the procaryotic cell, and special cell functions.